Comprehensive Program for Feeding Disorders - FAQs

 To schedule an evaluation in our Feeding Clinic, please call the intake coordinator at 410-578-5250.
 Any general questions about the day program or our evaluation clinic can be answered through this line as well.

 No. The techniques that are used in feeding sessions are developed by occupational therapists, speech pathologists, and psychologists.
 The therapists focus on each child's strengths, using positive reinforcement to improve their skills.
 Our goal is for mealtime to be pleasant and enjoyable for the child, while meeting therapeutic goals.

 Will my child's home therapists, grandparents, or daycare providers be able to feed my child upon completion of the feeding day program?

 We encourage anyone who feeds the child to participate in caregiver training.
 It is important that every person who feeds your child be consistent and follow the same feeding protocol.
 If you are interested in having someone come in for caregiver training, please advise the Program Coordinator or your child's primary therapist in advance.

 Who is part of your feeding team?

 Our interdisciplinary feeding team consists of specialists from the following fields: nurse practitioners, pediatric gastroenterology, pediatric psychology, occupational therapy, speech language pathology, nutrition, and social work/care management.
 The most important member of the team is the family.
-Family participation in training sessions is critical to the success of the program is only as good as the family's desire to be part of the team.
+Family participation in training sessions is critical to the success of the program.

 How do I contact the feeding day program?